Oct 25, 2011

 about eight people are needed to monitor the arsenic and treat the water year-round, forever.'
 Adrian Paradis

 I dropped out of Metaphysics as soon as the prof started talking about pink elephants.
 It was the only class I ever dropped in my long eight years of university.
-My buddy that I signed up with went on to earn a PhD in Philosophy (focus on Søren Kierkegaard) and the last anyone heard of him he was living in a monastery in Tibet.
-To think he was the one smashing ashtrays on his forehead before the Metallica gig...
+My buddy Barry, whom I signed up with, went on to earn a PhD in Philosophy (focus on Søren Kierkegaard), and the last anyone heard of him, he was living in a monastery in Tibet.
+To think he was the one smashing ashtrays on his forehead before the Metallica gig.
 Excuse me, I digress.

 I heard the opening quote above on CBC Radio One this past weekend.
 It was part of a story on a contaminated gold mine in the Yukon.
 To use forever in this context is careless.
 As a matter of fact, I think most of us use forever carelessly and in vain.